2020 Colorado Senate Candidate Guide

 Corey Gardner – Yes.
 Filed a Supreme Court brief supporting the use of public funds to pay for educating children in private religious schools.

 John Hickenlooper – No. Supports parents selecting the best schools, but “would not support the use of publicly funded vouchers for private or religious school education.”

 John Hickenlooper – Mixed.
 As governor, adopted low-emission vehicle standards and developed tough methane standards, but fought restrictions on oil drilling near homes and schools.

-GUN CONTROL – Enact more restrictive gun legislation?
+GUN LAWS – Enact more restrictive gun legislation?